 Her relationship with these Costa Rican success stories has empowered the lodge to work sustainability into every phase of its construction.
 The structure was carefully adapted to the natural features of the isleta: casitas were built within existing jungle clearings and volcanic rock formations were creatively incorporated into the design.
 Locals from neighboring isletas staff the lodge and are eager to share their culture with guests.
 The result is a serene hideaway with strong sense of place at the heart of a wild aquatic world—and a crucial example of the positive impact tourism can have at a tipping point for the Nicaraguan tourism industry.

-National Geographic guests are invited on an exclusive, complimentary excursion along the base of the mighty Mombacho Volcano.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Jicaro Island Lodge, National Geographic guests are invited on an excursion along the base of the mighty Mombacho Volcano.
 Travel by boat to the foot of the volcano, and set off on a guided interpretive hike through the lush, tropical forests of La Calera Natural Reserve.
 Your destination is a secluded hot spring, where you’ll enjoy a picnic breakfast.
 Spend some time kayaking along inland waterways before catching the boat back to Jicaro.